 “Democrat strongholds with Zuckerberg money actually cured absentee ballots that were flawed, contrary to Pennsylvania law, while Republican strongholds refused to lie and in addition didn’t have the resources to cure ballots because they didn’t have Zuckerberg funding,”Phill Kline, Amistad Project Director

 The agreements between the Center for Tech and Civic Life and cities required cities to develop a plan for their elections and submit it to the center.

 According to an Aug.
 21 agreement between CTCL and the city of Philadelphia obtained by The Epoch Times, CTCL agreed to pay $10 million to help the city run the general election amid the COVID-19 pandemic.
 Which sounds altruistic, however according to the lawsuit, ballot boxes that were funded by the center were densely placed in Delaware county which is right outside of Philadelphia and leans heavily Democrat, but very very few ballot boxes were setup in the 59 counties that lean for Trump.

 Also, they allege that the consolidation of polling places was done in a way that disenfranchised Republican strongholds.

-By sending money through the CTCL to cities like Kenosha, Wisc., and Philadelphia, Penn., Zuckerberg and his fellow tech overlords have meddling in the election, something they claimed to oppose after falsely accusing Russia of meddling in the 2016 election.
+By sending money through the CTCL to cities like Kenosha, Wisc., and Philadelphia, Penn., Zuckerberg and his fellow tech overlords have literally been meddling in the election, something they claimed to oppose after falsely accusing Russia of meddling in the 2016 election.

 Within the press conference the group outlines how hundreds of millions of dollars were injected into the election, with $500 million from Facebook founder Mark Zuckerberg.